Saturday, 17 December 2022

 Men of the King's Own (Lancs) in Clevedon - Phil Curme Collection

 John Stainton was born in Ambleside Westmoreland and enlisted in the 7th King's Own, Royal Lancaster Regiment at Barrow-in-Furness on 31st August 1914.
-The 1911 census shows him to have been married to a woman called Mary.
-Stainton was an agricultural labourer and he and his then wife were lodging with a workmate and his family in Barrow.
-Intriguingly, when asked whether he was married when he signed-up, Stainton answered "no".
-It's not known whether he was a widower or whether he was being 'economical with the truth'!
+The 1911 census records him as a 39 year old labourer lodging with a workmate and his family at 13 Back Stand, Barrow-in-Furness.
 Private Stainton's service record also shows that he had served in the 2nd Battalion of the same Regiment during the Second Boer War and had seen action at the Battle of Spion Kop in 1900.
 It seems that Private Stainton was a bit of a rogue - he was pulled up three times during his training for 'dereliction of duty' and in one baffling incident was accused of 'losing' a pair of handcuffs.

 La Boisselle - German Defences